 Early College High Schools

-Early College High Schools (ECHS) blend high school and college curricula into a simultaneous educational experience that gives traditionally under-served students the chance to earn up to two years (60 hours) of college credit while they finish high school.
-The facilities, usually located on college or university campuses, make higher education more accessible and also help students become more comfortable in a higher education environment.
+Early College High Schools (ECHS) blend high school and college curricula simultaneously to give students the chance to earn up to two years of college credit (60 hours) while they finish high school.
+Historically, ECHS facilities were on a college or university campus; but, as the portfolio of ECHS has grown, variations of how the school is designed have developed.
+Early College High Schools make higher education more accessible and also help students become more comfortable in a higher education environment.

 - Create a means to higher education for first-generation college-going students

 - Provide dual credit at no cost to students

 - Course work mimics a college setting, plus students receive intense academic counseling to help them develop skills essential for postsecondary success

 - Increase college attendance and success rates for all students

 - Strengthen the connections between middle schools, high schools, and higher education to promote a statewide college-going culture